prajwalch/readtrmin/README.md

   bool allow_lowercase;
 } StringOptions;
 ```
-If you didn't want to make your custom options you can use default options which are defined on the library .c file as below.
+If you didn't want to make your custom options you can use default options which are defined on the header file `stringoptions_coll.h` file as below.
+This header file can also be include separately by yourself, but by default it is included on the `readtrmin.h` header file.
+So no need to worry about it.

 ```c
 const StringOptions default_string_option = {